ishehadeh/blog/content/posts/half-marathon.md

 ## Reflection

-I'm trilled just to have run the distance, it was a big leap from previous highest, [10 miles](/posts/10mi).
+I'm trilled just to have run the distance, it was a big leap from next best, [10 miles](/posts/10mi).
 Although, I do want to work on the time.
 I ran 13.24 miles in 2:07:36, so my pace was 9'38"/mi.
-All the splits from miles 3-11 were hovering somewhere around 9:30 to 10:00, with the majority somewhere in 9:45-10 range.
-I'd love to bring those down to all hover around 9:30.
+All the times for miles 3-11 were hovering somewhere around 9'30" to 10'00" per mile, with the majority somewhere in 9'45" to 10\' range.
+Part of the reason for the slower pace was because those were the miles on the trail.
+The trails in Historic St. Mary's aren't particularly technical, but I've noticed I consistently run a bit slower on them, even on shorter runs.
+Still, I'd love to bring those mile times down to 9'30".
+Next goal is to get my time under 2 hours.
+Eventually.

-Part of the reason for the slower pace was that those were the miles on the trail.
-The trail wasn't particularly technical, but I've noticed even on shorter runs I consistently run a bit slower on it.
+Thanks for reading! :)